estuary/flow/site/docs/reference/Connectors/capture-connectors/zendesk-chat.md

 ## Prerequisites

 * A Zendesk Account with permission to access data from accounts you want to sync.
-* An Access Token (https://developer.zendesk.com/rest_api/docs/chat/auth).
+* An [Access Token](https://developer.zendesk.com/rest_api/docs/chat/auth).
 We recommend creating a restricted, read-only key specifically for Estuary access to allow you to control which resources Estuary should be able to access.

 ## Configuration